YingqianWang/LF-DMnet/README.md

 This is the PyTorch implementation of the method in our paper "Learning a Degradation-Adaptive Network for Light Field Image Super-Resolution".<br>

 ## News and Updates:
+* 2022-06-14: Paper is posted on arXiv.
+Codes are under final preparation and will be released before 1st July.
 * 2022-05-25: Repository is created.